 Vilas County is home to one of the Northwoods of Wisconsin’s true gems.
-The Northern Highland-American Legion State Forest spans more than 200,000 acres across three northern Wisconsin counties and has long been a popular destination for visitors looking to connect with nature.
+The Northern Highland-American Legion State Forest spans more than 200,000 acres across three northern Wisconsin counties (including Vilas County) and has long been a popular destination for visitors looking to connect with nature in any season.
 Here’s what you need to know about this wonderful wilderness.

 What is the Northern Highland-American Legion State Forest (NHAL)?

 The Northern Highland-American Legion State Forest is a 232,000-acre wild area in northern Wisconsin that was established in 1925 to protect the headwaters of the Wisconsin, Flambeau and Manitowish Rivers.
-The NHAL is home to the highest concentration of lakes in Wisconsin and nearly 90 miles of multi-use trails.
+The NHAL is home to the highest concentration of lakes in Wisconsin and nearly 90 miles of multi-use, all-season trails.

 Where is it located?
 How do I get there?

 As the forest is spread across three counties, there are many access points.
-(In fact, you might be hiking or boating in the forest and not even know it.)
+(In fact, you might be exploring the forest and not even know it.)
 There are two visitor stations—the Clear Lake Visitor Station south of Woodruff in Oneida County and the Crystal Lake Visitor Station in Vilas County, located on Highway N between Boulder Junction and Sayner.
 (The Crystal Lake campground is also home to the forest’s nature center, which is open Memorial Day weekend through Labor Day weekend and offers free educational exhibits, nature programs and information sessions.)

 See visitor information here.